 \textbf{SINGULARITY\cite{singularity}.} We use the pretrained model of SINGULARITY and finetune it on NewsVideoQA.
 We finetune it for 20 epochs and all the hyperparameters and training settings are kept the same as in the official implementation.
 SINGULARITY uses a single frame while training, and 12 randomly sampled frames while testing.

 \textbf{OCR-aware SINGULARITY.} We continue pretraining the original SINGULARITY on our NewsVideoQA dataset for 10 epochs.
 The vision encoder and the multimodal encoder are initialized similar to the original work.
 Following the pretraining on NewsVideoQA, we finetune the pre-trained model for $20$ epochs with a batch size of 4 and learning rate of $1e-5$.
 The only difference compared to the original model is that we append OCR tokens to the question tokens.
 We keep the hyperparameters and pretraining settings the same as the SINGULARITY \cite{singularity}.
-More details on experimental settings for above mentioned baselines can be found in the supplementary material.
+More details on experimental settings for above mentioned baselines can be found in supplementary material.
 In order to maintain the constant setting throughout all the baselines, (multiframe at the time of testing), for BERT-QA and M4C we perform additional experiments where these models are trained on single frame and are tested on multiple randomly sampled frames followed by a majority answer voting to obtain the final answer.
 Similar to SINGULARITY, we fix the number of frames used at the time of testing to be equal to 12.